AlexeyCamacho/AlexeyCamacho/README.md

 - Hi, I’m @AlexeyCamacho
 - I’m interested in cars, electronics and programming.
-- Now I am studying at Samara University at the Faculty of Mathematics.
+- I have completed my studies at Samara University at the Faculty of Mathematics.

 TECHNOLOGIES: